 "The C'est Moi Gentle Mineral sunscreen is another SPF that doesn't leave me ashy."

 "It is extremely frustrating finding a sunscreen that doesn't make my brown skin look ashy.
-Most physical sunscreens contain zinc oxide or titanium dioxide that leave a white cast.
-For this reason, I generally stay away from physical sunscreens and opt for ones with oxybenzone and avobenzone.
-Don't judge me!
-This one from Glossier is one of my favorites because it doesn't leave any sticky residue."
+Most physical sunscreens contain zinc oxide or titanium dioxide which leave a white cast.
+For this reason, I generally stay away from physical sunscreens and opt for chemical sunscreens with oxybenzone and avobenzone.
+Don't judge me!"

 "Sunscreen in a spray form is always a win in my book because it doesn't disturb any makeup I've already applied.
 I love this so much I actually spray it all over my body."